DJMetaByte/WA-MDA-Logistics/Activities/LARPing/modes.md

 ## Wild Animal Hunt
 We begin the wargames at the dawn of civilization.
 Campers, you are hunters looking to find wild game for your village tonight.
 Counselor, you are un-armed wild animals roaming the wilderness.
 The game ends when all the animals have been slain and the campers have enough food for their village.

-CAMPERS CAN I HEAR YOU BATTLE CRIES?
+CAMPERS CAN I HEAR YOU BATTLE CRIES? <br>
 COUNSELORS...
-Good luck.
+Good luck. <br>
 BEGIN.

 ## Free for All
 The Wheel of Time turns, and Ages come and pass.
 And with it, the wilderness has become more dangerous.
 Counselors, you are now bandits are able to arm yourselves.
 In this next battle there are no alliances, take no prisoners and trust no one.
 This battle is a Free for All Fray where only the last one standing wins.

-COMBATANTS CAN I HEAR YOUR BATTLE CRIES?
+COMBATANTS CAN I HEAR YOUR BATTLE CRIES? <br>
 BEGIN

 ## Cabin Contest
 The Wheel of Time turns, and Ages come and pass.
 And with it civilization has advanced.
 Now people have begun to gather into groups, and work together as a team.
 Some grudges from the free for all have been forgotten, and yesterday’s enemies are todays allies.
 But some hostility remains, and our camp is split into 2 competing sides.

-Cabin A - Cabin B - Cabin C - Cabin D - You are the Red Team Cabin E - Cabin F - Cabin G - Cabin H - You are the Blue Team
+Cabin A - Cabin B - Cabin C - Cabin D - You are the Red Team <br>
+Cabin E - Cabin F - Cabin G - Cabin H - You are the Blue Team

 After your village rivalry comes to a head, it's time to see which side will come out on time.
 I need each team to come up with a team name and get everyone a penny that matches their team color.
 (After they are ready with their pennies)

-TEAM A - CAN I HEAR YOUR BATTLE CRIES?
+TEAM A - CAN I HEAR YOUR BATTLE CRIES? <br>
 TEAM B - CAN I HEAR YOUR BATTLE CRIES?
 BEGIN